-It may seem like a tedious task, however, you could discover an Amazon-approved reasons for requesting product review removal in these two areas: Customer Feedback ratings (aka Seller Feedback) versus Product Reviews.
+It may seem like a tedious task, however, you could discover an Amazon-approved reason for requesting product review removal in these two areas: Customer Feedback ratings (aka Seller Feedback) versus Product Reviews.

 Some buyers write Customer Feedback content as a bad Product Review and visa versa.
 That is actually grounds for removal submission in both cases.